20 Things You're Going to Forget (But Shouldn't) to Pack

 I also need to take Flonase right before take-off.

-If you have medication that you think there’s even a slight chance you’ll need during your travels; take it with you – because you don’t know how hard it’s going to be to find it abroad, let alone, if it even exists where you’re going.
+If you have medication that you think there’s even a slight chance you’ll need during your travels; take it with you – because you don’t know how hard it’s going to be to find your medication abroad, let alone, if it even exists where you’re going.

 Don’t take any chances; take it with you.